Zaz (singer)

-Isabelle Geffroy (born 1 May 1980), known professionally as Zaz, is a French singer and songwriter who mixes jazzy styles, French variety, soul and acoustic.
+Isabelle Geffroy (born 1 May 1980), known professionally as Zaz, is a French singer and songwriter who mixes jazz, French variety, soul and acoustic.
 She is known for her single "Je veux", taken from her self-titled debut album, released on 10 May 2010.
-Worldwide Zaz has sold over 5 million albums, including 2 million outside France.
+She has five studio albums: Zaz, Recto verso, Paris, Effet miroir, and Isa, as well as two live albums: Sans tsu tsou and Sur la route.
+Worldwide as of February 2023 Zaz has sold over 5 million albums, including 2 million outside France.

 Early life

 Zaz was born in Tours, France.
 Her mother was a Spanish teacher, and her father worked for an electric company.
 In 1985, she entered the Conservatoire de Tours with her sister and her brother, attending courses from the ages of 6 to 11.
 She studied music theory, specifically the violin, piano, guitar, and choral singing.
-In 1994, she moved to Bordeaux.
+In 1994, she moved to Bordeaux region.
 In 1995, she took singing lessons and played sports for a year in Bordeaux.
 In 2000, she won a scholarship from the regional council, which allowed her to join a school of modern music, the CIAM (Centre for Musical Activities and Information) of Bordeaux.
 Her musical influences included 'Four Seasons' by Vivaldi, jazz singers such as Ella Fitzgerald, and other singers such as Enrico Macias, Bobby McFerrin, and Richard Bona, as well as African, Latin, and Cuban rhythms.
 In 2006, she moved to Paris.